inttter/iinter.me/content/forza-horizon-3.md

 ## Progressing Through

-I spent most time on this game [freeroaming](https://en.wiktionary.org/wiki/free_roam) around the map, trying to get every collectable ([there's a lot](https://www.ign.com/maps/forza-horizon-3/australia)), driving over every road that was still marked gray, (meaning they were unfound and [there was also 488 of them](https://www.trueachievements.com/a223064/i-know-these-roads-achievement)) and more.
+I spent most time on this game [freeroaming](https://en.wiktionary.org/wiki/free_roam) around the map, trying to get every collectable ([there's a lot](https://www.ign.com/maps/forza-horizon-3/australia)), driving over every road that was still marked gray, (meaning they were not found and [there was also 488 of them](https://www.trueachievements.com/a223064/i-know-these-roads-achievement)) and more.

-Thanks to me not having [Xbox Live Gold](https://www.xbox.com/en-GB/live/gold) for a total of 2 years, I didn't have the chance play online for the duration of the game's maintainablility by the developers, which lasted until 2020.
-I did come back a few years later, after which I got the chance to play multiplayer, but I mostly spent my time on this game playing singleplayer.
+Thanks to me not having [Xbox Live Gold](https://www.xbox.com/en-GB/live/gold) for a total of 2 years, I didn't have the chance play online for the duration of the game's maintainability by the developers, which lasted until 2020.
+I did come back a few years later, after which I got the chance to play multiplayer, but I mostly spent my time on this game playing single player.

 I also progressed through the game normally, by buying new cars with the Credits I accumalated, carefully upgrading and tuning them, driving them around the map, freeroaming with them, completing [FORZATHON](https://forza.fandom.com/wiki/Forza_Horizon_3/Forzathon) events, and taking photos of these cars which I built myself.
 I'd love to show the screenshots that I took back then here, but they [removed the functionality to save them](https://steamcommunity.com/app/1551360/discussions/0/3416557114763087581/) along with the game's delisting.
 Instead, here's some photo's from Forza Horizon 4 and Forza Horizon 5.